2011 Africa and Middle East Unrest Fast Facts

 Kuwait:

-February 18-19, 2011 - Hundreds of protesters gather to demand greater rights for longtime residents and to seek the release of previously arrested protesters.
+February 18-19, 2011 - Hundreds of protesters gather to demand greater rights for longtime residents who are not citizens and to seek the release of previously arrested protesters.
 They clash with security forces.

-February 18-19, 2011 - Hundreds of protesters gather to demand greater rights for longtime residents and to seek the release of previously arrested protesters.
+February 18-19, 2011 - Hundreds of protesters gather to demand greater rights for longtime residents who are not citizens and to seek the release of previously arrested protesters.
 They clash with security forces.

 March 31, 2011 - State run media reports that government ministers from the cabinet have resigned to help restore unity and security in the country.